mmeendez8/mmeendez8.github.io/_posts/2021-07-01-dvc-tutorial.md

 We have used DVC for track and save data the same way we do with code.
 So we can also add some test to our data to make sure that we do not commit any error that can harm our training.
 Since we have used Google Drive as a remote storage for our data, we can configure our CI pipeline to download our data from there and run our tests.

 First of all we need to store our gdrive credentials as a Github secret.
 You can go to you repository settings in Github and create a new secret named `GDRIVE_CREDENTIALS_DATA`, and paste there the contents of your `.dvc/tmp/gdrive-user-credentials.json`.
 This file should have been automatically created after you give DVC permissions to your Google Drive account.
-You can read more about this in [DVC documentation](https://dvc.org/doc/user-guide/setup-google-drive-remote#authorization).
+You can read more about this in [DVC documentation](https://dvc.org/doc/user-guide/setup-google-drive-remote#authorization){:target="_blank"}{:rel="noopener noreferrer"}.

 Let's create an example test in charge of checking that our annotations follow COCO format guidelines.
 We can use pydantic for data validation defining how annotation should be using python type annotations.
 We now for example that categories or our dataset can only take six different values and bounding boxes must be a list of four integers.
 Pydantic allows us to define this rules in a very efficient an flexible manner.